darktable-org/dtorg/content/blog/2015-01-18-luminosity-masks-in-darktable/2015-01-18-luminosity-masks-in-darktable.md

 Why did this work?
 Let's jump into the math:

-Let the luminosity of a pixel be denoted by [latex]lp[/latex].
+Let the luminosity of a pixel be denoted by $lp$.
 A value of 1 means fully bright, 0 means fully dark, and 0.5 means 50% bright.
-In the L mask, [latex]lp[/latex] gives the percentage selection directly (1 means fully selected, 0.5 means half selected, etc).
+In the L mask, $lp$ gives the percentage selection directly (1 means fully selected, 0.5 means half selected, etc).

 To get the D mask, we select the whole image (which means each pixel is _fully_ selected), and subtract the luminosity from it.
-Thus, in the D mask, the "selectedness" is [latex]1-lp[/latex].
-So if [latex]lp[/latex] was very bright (close to 1), it is now barely selected, as [latex]1-lp[/latex] will be a small number close to 0.
-Similarly, if it was originally very dark (close to 0), [latex]1-lp[/latex] is now close to 1 and it is almost fully selected.
+Thus, in the D mask, the "selectedness" is $1-lp$.
+So if $lp$ was very bright (close to 1), it is now barely selected, as $1-lp$ will be a small number close to 0.
+Similarly, if it was originally very dark (close to 0), $1-lp$ is now close to 1 and it is almost fully selected.

 Does my darktable D mask translate to the same thing?
 Yes, as I believe darktable does a linear interpolation.

 What about the DD mask?
 Pat obtained it by subtracting the L channel from the D channel.
-In terms of our equations, this is just [latex]1-2lp[/latex].
-Note that if [latex]lp \geq 0.5[/latex], (greater than 50% brightness), then [latex]1-2lp \leq 0[/latex], which means it is not selected at all.
+In terms of our equations, this is just $1-2lp$.
+Note that if $lp \geq 0.5$, (greater than 50% brightness), then $1-2lp \leq 0$, which means it is not selected at all.
 Only pixels less than 50% brightness are selected in this mask.

 Again, my darktable DD mask translates to the same mask, as I cut it off at 0.5.
-Since darktable uses linear interpolation, the slope from 0.5 to 0 will be double the slope I had in D. Hence, the factor of 2 in [latex]1-2lp[/latex].
+Since darktable uses linear interpolation, the slope from 0.5 to 0 will be double the slope I had in D. Hence, the factor of 2 in $1-2lp$.

 I'm assuming the M mask translates as well but I'm not 100% sure what the algorithm GIMP uses to perform intersection.